DuckDuckPig/CH-ACWE/README.md

 - The script `TimeCheck.py` can be used to determine the speed increase offered by the optimized confidence map process (`runACWEconfidenceLevelSet_Default.py`) over the non-optimized approach (`runACWEconfidenceIndependent_Old.py`).
   - In order to run this script the user will need to un-comment, in `runACWEconfidenceLevelSet_Default.py` and `runACWEconfidenceIndependent_Old.py`, all blocks with the header `Time` as well as the variables in the `Time ACWE` section of the `Key Variables` cell ***prior*** to running either script on the specified CR.
   - The variable `CR` in the `Key Variables` cell must match across all three aforementioned scripts.
+- The script `analizeConmapSim.py`, in the folder `ConfidenceMapping/AnalysisInternal/`, performs three analyses:
+  1. Determine, using weighted IOU, SSIM, GCE, and LCE how similar the confidence maps generated using the optimized approach are to confidence maps generated from an ensemble of independent segmentations.
+  2. Determine, for the confidence maps generated from an ensemble of independent segmentations, what area of each segmentation was not present in the previous segmentation, and was not carried over to the succeeding segmentation.
+  3. Determine, for the  optimized confidence map process, what area of each segmentation was not present in the previous segmentation, and was not carried over to the succeeding segmentation.
+  - Before running this script be sure to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories.
+- The jupyter notebook `ConMapStats_FullData.ipynb` (in the folder `ConfidenceMapping/AnalysisInternal/`), reports on all analyses performed in `analizeConmapSim.py`
+- The jupyter notebook `ConmapSamples.ipynb` will generate, display, and save visualizations of the confidence maps that exist for the files specified in the second cell \(`In[2]`\)
+  - The figures will be saved in a folder within the project space that the notebook creates
+  - User will need to adjust the variables in the second cell (`In[2]`) to point to the correct directories.